IT-nhan326/MatUI-BEM-SMACSS-NxWorkspace/README.md

 ### **4. State Rules** :
   - Are ways to describe how our modules or layouts will look when in a particular state.
-  - Hidden or expanded
+  - Hidden or expanded.
-  - Active or inactive
+  - Active or inactive.
-  - They are about describing how a module or layout looks on screens that are smaller or bigger
+  - They are about describing how a module or layout looks on screens that are smaller or bigger.
-  - Describing how a module might look in different views like the home page or the inside page
+  - Describing how a module might look in different views like the home page or the inside page.

 ### **5. Theme Rules** :
   - Are similar to state rules in that they describe how modules or layouts might look.
   - Most sites don’t require a layer of theming but it is good to be aware of it.

-## [Nx WorkSpace](https://nx.dev/) : Nx is a set of extensible dev tools for monorepos, which helps you develop like Google, Facebook, and Microsoft.
+## [Nx WorkSpace](https://nx.dev/) : Nx is a set of extensible dev tools for monorepos
+### **1. Monorepos** :
+  * A monorepo (mono repository) is a single repository that stores all of your code and assets for every project.
+  * Monorepo vs. Monolith : A monorepo is a single repository.
+A monolith is a massive codebase.
+  * Monorepo vs. Multirepo : A monorepo keeps everything in one repository.
+A multirepo (multiple repositories) typically has one repository for each project.
+The more projects, the more repositories.
+A multirepo is also known as polyrepo.